 - Instructing parents on how to work with their children and the school system to overcome social and academic challenges

 This component motivates Latino parents to get a head start in prepping their children for college.
-The program helps parents and students understand the advantages of a college education, the college admissions timeline, what colleges are looking for, and how to navigate the often complex application process.
+The program helps parents and students understand the advantages of a college education, the college admissions timeline, what colleges are looking for, and how to navigate the often-complex application and financial aid process.
 Pathways College Prep specifically educates parents on:

 - The importance of advanced placement (AP) classes, extracurricular activities, and college entrance exams